“yes is a world

 So we have now the map but it is yet another thing to explore the territory.
 For how can this offer and opportunity of true surrender be provoked or implemented in our life?
 Are we back here with effort?
 Is it a practice?
 Or should we just be prepared to the best of our ability and wait for a surge of grace?
 I think it should be clear by now that nothing on the part of the ego can be done.
 Everything lies in the hands of awareness, the already fully surrendered space that we are.
 So we have to visit it all the time, get impregnated by it, repeatedly take our stand as our newly discovered identity and self, until really our separate self-sandcastle doesn’t have the guts and means to sustain itself any longer.
 It gives up!

 This allowing space has a cleansing effect attached to it.
 It cleanses us from all our false beliefs and identities that are in the way of our true nature, of peace and happiness.
-We could say that the quantity of presence or light in us is proportional to our being aware of all that is separate or dark in us, to how much darkness we are prepared to unveil, and to the courage we have to confront the most hidden and buried parts of ourself.
+We could say that the quantity of presence or light in us is proportional to our being aware of all that is separate in us, to how much darkness we are prepared to unveil, and to the courage we have to confront the most hidden and buried parts of ourself.
 This courage is nothing harsh or stern, for it is the simple yet effective surrendering of all the parts into the whole.
 And this whole is who we are already and have been all along.
 So let’s come and rest in its arms finally!
 As I have seen written one day on the walls of a church in London: “Underneath are the everlasting arms”.

 Text by Alain Joly